ModelOriented/shapviz/cran-comments.md

-# shapviz 0.10.3
+# shapviz 0.10.4

 Hello CRAN team

-I am fixing a compatibility issue with ggplot2 version 4.0.
+This is a maintenance update that cares about changes in XGBoost as well as a package (fastshap) vanishing to r-universe.

 ### Local checks